Hand speed-tufted wool rug (statistics courtesy of the Global Terrorism Database)

 Emily Lazerwitz’s recent work touches upon on gun fatalities in the US, global terrorism and censored CIA documents from the FOIA archives.
 As a politically engaged American artist and mathematician, she often explores this through the intersection of art, craft, technology and language in her data based textiles.

-In this example, Lazerwitz’s textile piece ‘DOC_00000200100.pdf’ is from an ongoing series named ‘The Archive’ started in 2017.
+In this example, Lazerwitz’s data based textiles piece ‘DOC_00000200100.pdf’ is from an ongoing series named ‘The Archive’ started in 2017.
 Crucially, Lazerwitz displays reconfigured data representing terrorist attacks in the United States.
 Notably, she sources these from the Global Terrorism Database.
 After this, Lazerwitz then formats them, mimicking the style of redacted government intelligence documents.
 Subsequently, she represents each attack through a series of letters, followed by black bars.
 Finally, she shows the listed time period on each rug, at the bottom right corner.

 Additionally, Lazerwitz’s use of the rug also implies a sense of craft and the hand-made.
 In particular, it connects the work to a long heritage of contemporary textiles, most specifically the work of Anni Albers, Sheila Hicks and Brent Wadden.
 As such, Lazerwitz presents a multi-layered and complex work, part historical document, part art-historical.
 As a result, it is a striking piece that marks a defining moment of history.